dgbillotte/lesson-python-generators/questions.md

 3. ```( item for item in items if is_prime(item) )```
 4. ```([ item for item in items if is_prime(item) ])```

+Question Bonus: the generator above is a:
+1. generator function
+2. generator object

 Question What is the result of running the following code?
 ```python